Don Herbison-Evans (

 These caterpillars are communal, skeletonising dead leaves, and living in a silk shelter covered in frass composed of dead foliage.

-The adult moths have forewings that are pale brown with faint lines across them.
+The adult moths have forewings that are pale brown or green, with faint curved lines across them.
 The hindwings are an even paler brown with faint lines across them.
 The moths have a wingspan of about 3 cms.

 The species has been found in Australia in :